RaphaelIT7/gmod-holylib/README.md

 If ffi is enabled in the config, then this will allow you to mark cdata to be compatible with gmod allowing you to mimic types.<br>

 #### jit.registerCreateHolyLibCDataFunc(string cTypeName)
-A **Internall** function used by HolyLib to register the given cdata as the base userdata created & used by all holylib classes.<br>
+A **Internal** function used by HolyLib to register the given cdata as the base userdata created & used by all holylib classes.<br>

 #### table jit.getMetaTableByID(int metaID)
 Pushes the metatable by their given metaID or returns `nil`.